-Though it looks fancy and complicated, this appetizer is ridiculously quick and easy!
+Though it looks all fancy and complicated, this appetizer is so simple it feels like cheating.
 I feel like I’ve hit the foodie jackpot with this one!
-I may have even bragged a little:

 - 3-4 TBSP panko breadcrumbs

 - 1/4 cup sweet chili sauce for dipping or drizzling